6529-Collections/nftdelegation/Documentation/sample_test_cases.md

 <div id='useLocks'/>

-## Retrieve Delegators who gave delegation rights to a delegation Address
+## Using locks on a wallet address

 ### Description: In this group of test cases a wallet will make use of the setglobalLock(...), setcollectionLock(...), setcollectionUsecaseLock(...) functions to get familiar of how he/she can lock/unlock a wallet so thus it cannot accept any more delegations.